-At any time during the survey you can export the data to an ASCII text file (.CSV).
-Among other options, you can specify which channels/columns to output, and whether the output is comma or space delimited.
+At any time during the survey you can export a selection of your data to an ASCII text file (.CSV).
+Among other options, you can specify which channels/columns to output, what coordinate system(s) to use for exported positions, which basic corrections to apply and whether the output will be comma or space delimited.

-A backup copy of the BOB survey can also be saved in MMS format, which packages the entire survey database along with GeoPlot data into a single file that can be transferred between different computers running BOB.
+A backup copy of the entire BOB survey can also be saved in MMS format, which packages the entire survey database along with GeoPlot data into a single file that can be transferred between different computers running BOB.